MaxPHed/PDF_to_ICS/README.md

 Please note: If the input is a PNG file, working days represented by a letter instead of a number will be ignored.
 If the quality of the picture is too low, the program may also produce inaccurate information about the working schedule

 ## Usage
-1. Run the program from your Python environment (e.g., PyCharm).
+1. Clone the repository and run the program from your Python environment (e.g., PyCharm).
 This will start a local web server and open the application in your default web browser.
 2. Upload a PDF or PNG file of a supported work schedule. (planering.pdf, planering72.pdf and schema_pic is supported and tested)
 3. Enter a signature.
 4. Press the "Submit" button.